SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

     }
 }
 ```
 The code is now triggering if the `chunksForResponseGeneration` is not of sufficient quality.
 The corrective retrieval is triggered and executed until an `Outcome` is available.
+Put this code in the `AnswerAsync` after the **re-ranking** section.
 The code block:
 ```cs
 // we add a fake entry to the chunks by id so that we can add the answer to the context